 Todd Staples on Thursday, May 12th, 2011 in a Texas Tribune interview

-Agriculture Commissioner Todd Staples says the Obama administration has denied Texas' request for a major disaster declaration to help fight wildfires, but it granted one for Oklahoma's wildfires in 2009
+Obama admin. denied Texas' request for disaster declaration to help fight wildfires

 Todd Staples, the Texas agriculture commissioner, takes issue with the Obama administration’s refusal to declare a major disaster in response to wildfires scorching parts of Texas.